 International Children's Holiday for Peace

-Journee Internationale des Enfants Pour la Paix
+Journée Internationale des Enfants Pour la Paix

 The first "International Children's Holiday for Peace" was celebrated in the U.S., Haiti, Qatar, and Mexico on September 20th, 2003.
 The dream is that it will be celebrated one day all over the world.
 It will be a day where all children can be children.
 No worry about hunger, war, abuses, and not being loved.

-Mural painted by the children in Balboa Park - San Diego
+Mural painted by the children in Balboa Park - San Diego in 2003

-On September 21, 2003. children throughout San Diego County celebrated the new International Children's Holiday for Peace at a free, fun afternoon filled with special activities.
+On September 21, 2003. children throughout San Diego County celebrated the International Children's Holiday for Peace at a free, fun afternoon filled with special activities.
 These celebrations also occurred in 15 villages in Haiti, Qatar, and Mexico.

 At four local community centers they painted murals and canvases as well as enjoyed food and entertainment (local musicians, poetry, games, drumming, storytelling) as part of my campaign for world peace.
 The day ended with all of the youth participating in a special candle-lighting ceremony and singing the children’s peace anthem, “Let There Be Peace On Earth.